 Monroe, LA 71209

 Please make your check payable to ULM Master of Occupational Therapy Program.
+Do NOT put the check in your portfolio.
+We can NOT accept the checks.
+Put the RECEIPT in your portfolio.
 LA Capitol FCU will deposit the application fee into the Master of Occupational Therapy's account and will mail two receipts to you.
 Please send one of these receipts in with your application to the Master of Occupational Therapy Program in your portfolio and retain one for your records.

 4. Submit spiral-bound portfolio to the Occupational Therapy Department, located in Caldwell Hall, Room 111, no later than March 1 at 12:00 noon.
 If May 1 falls on a weekend or holiday, the due date will be 12:00 noon on the last school day prior to March 1.
 LATE PORTFOLIOS WILL NOT BE ACCEPTED.